From Surviving to Thriving: Overcoming Trauma with the Right Therapeutic Support

 • Trouble sleeping or relaxing

+Some individuals also experience difficulty concentrating, irritability, a need to stay constantly prepared, or withdrawal from close relationships.
 If these symptoms persist, it can feel like you're just going through the motions.
 Therapy can help you move beyond that survival state.

 How Therapy Helps You Thrive

 Healing from trauma means learning how to live in the present with more safety, stability, and self-trust.
-Trauma therapy offers a compassionate space to explore painful experiences, process emotions, and rebuild.
+Trauma therapy offers a compassionate space to explore painful experiences, process emotions, and restore a sense of peace.
+It also creates room to understand how past experiences affect your current relationships and beliefs about yourself.
 Therapists use evidence-based approaches tailored to your needs, which may include:

 • Understand your trauma responses